vscode-neovim/vscode-neovim/README.md

 There are a
-[few helper functions](https://github.com/vscode-neovim/vscode-neovim/blob/master/vim/vscode-neovim.vim#L17-L39) that are used to invoke VSCode commands from Neovim:
+[few helper functions](https://github.com/vscode-neovim/vscode-neovim/blob/master/vim/vscode-neovim.vim#L17-L39) that are used to invoke VSCode commands from Neovim.
+Note that the commands that start with `require("vscode-neovim")` are lua variants.

 | Command                                                                                                                                                                                                                             | Description                                                                                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |